Command Line Tools

 |---|---|---|

-webhdfs.endpoint | Optional | WebHDFS service address, e.g. http://namenode:9870.
-If not provided, inferred from URI authority. |
+webhdfs.endpoint | Optional | WebHDFS HTTP endpoint; if omitted, inferred from the URI authority. |

-webhdfs.root | Optional | Root path, default /. |
+webhdfs.root | Optional | Root path. |

-webhdfs.delegation | Optional | Delegation token for authentication. |
+webhdfs.delegation | Optional | Delegation token. |